Satyam-Bhalla/Backend-Projects/README.md

 # Backend-Projects
 This repo will contain the backend specific projects with different architectures, technologies and tools with explanation docs.

+## How to understand the repo?
+Every folder in this repo is going to be a separate project and every project can have multiple variations with different features and updates.
+So there will be sub folders in the parent folders.
+Every subfolder or folder will contain a `Project Intro.txt` file which will explain how the project is created.
+Other than this every folder will have some output screenshots as well to get a better understanding about the project.

 ## Want to see a new project in the repo?
 - Create a new issue with the project details and technologies you want in it.
 Sample issue has been created  [Sample Issue](https://github.com/Satyam-Bhalla/Backend-Projects/issues/1)